melaniehuang/creative-coding-studio/course-material/week-04.md

 ## Week 04: Love Posters

 Select an artist, designer, creative or maybe just someone in your life that you love.
 Your task this week is to make a poster in their honour using the magic triangle of 3 rules & 3 sliders:

 1. 595 x 860px in a portrait orientation
-2. Black and white only(or 2 colours of your choice)
+2. Black and white only (or 2 colours of your choice)
 3. Must include a variable typeface

 In addition to the above rules: it also must contain 3 sliders that control 3 seperate elements of the poster.

+Save out an image that you like, and upload the image.
+Make sure you include your working code in your submitted zip file for Task 2.